lucidif/MLL2_L1_long-range_regulation/README.md

 ```
 ### Containers used in this workflow (outside nf-core pipelines)

+Below is the partial list of Docker images that are used outside of the nf-core standard workflows.

 #### Core and supplementary workflow containers

 | **Container** | **Source / Reference** | **Purpose** |